BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 ## Sandbox

-ReadyRemit is available in a [sandbox](https://sandbox-api.readyremit.com) environment where you can call API operations from the [API Reference](/reference), [SwaggerHub](https://app.swaggerhub.com/), [Postman](https://www.postman.com/), or your service as you experiment with integration.
+ReadyRemit is available in a [sandbox](https://sandbox-api.readyremit.com) environment where you can use the API Reference, SwaggerHub, or Postman to experiment with API operations.
+See the [API Reference](/reference) for details.

+You can also use the ReadyRemit service in the sandbox environment as you integrate your service.

 ## Versioning